 What a powerful expression of the pain you were still reeling from, even years after losing your pastorate.
 And, of course, by this time you were suffering additional traumas.
 You painted Starry Night during your stay in the asylum at Saint-Rémy, where you committed yourself not long after cutting your left ear off in a fit of psychosis causing your friend Paul Gauguin to abandon you in fear for his life.
 What we would now call bipolar disorder had thoroughly disordered your life, though your artistic expression had reached its pinnacle.
 Perhaps the greatest art does come through the greatest suffering.

 I wish you had found the Church a more welcoming place.
 I know you didn’t entirely lose your love for Jesus.
-You read Spurgeon’s and Moody’s translated sermons in the papers.
+You regularly read Spurgeon’s and Moody’s sermons.
 You apparently developed an affection for Catholic mystics, as well.
 But the Church could have been a better friend to you and those you cared about.